chrisbarrett/org-drill-table/README.md

 This package provides a command, `org-drill-table-generate`, that will generate drill cards based on an org-mode table in the current subtree.
-The cards will inserted under a new "Cards" heading in the current tree.
+The cards will be inserted under a new "Cards" heading in the current tree.

 For example, given the following org headline,